Kashmir Great Lakes

 • Day 7 – Naranag to Srinagar – 2 hours drive by Car/Tempo Traveler

-Do we get to see snow on Kashmir Great Lakes (KGL) trek?
+Do we see snow on the Kashmir Great Lakes (KGL) trek?

-No, you do not see snow on KGL trek.
-But you will see Glaciers that are equally beautiful.
+No, you do not see snow on the KGL trek.
+But you will see equally beautiful glaciers.

 How many kilometres is the Kashmir Great Lakes (KGL) trek?